 • Governance - proxies of this type can make transactions related to governance (Democracy pallet, Treasury pallet, etc).

-• Identity Judgement - proxies that are in charge of allowing registrars to make judgement on an account's identity.
+• Identity Judgement - proxies that are in charge of allowing registrars to make judgments on an account's identity.
 See more information here.

 • Auction - proxies of this type allow transactions related to auctions and crowdloans.